An American in Paris (film): Reception

 Bosley Crowther of The New York Times gave a mostly positive review largely on the strength of the closing dance number which he called "one of the finest ever put upon the screen", as well as Leslie Caron's performance, writing that the film "takes on its own glow of magic when Miss Caron is on the screen.
 When she isn't, it bumps along slowly as a patched-up, conventional music show."
 Variety called the film "one of the most imaginative musical confections turned out by Hollywood in years ...
 Kelly is the picture's top star and rates every inch of his billing.
 His diversified dancing is great as ever and his thesping is standout."
 Harrison's Reports deemed it "an excellent entertainment, a delight to the eye and ear, presented in a way that will give all types of audiences extreme pleasure".
 Richard L. Coe of The Washington Post called it "the best musical movie I've ever seen", praising its "spirit of crisp originality and sophistication rarely found in a screen musical".
 John McCarten of The New Yorker called it "a thoroughly pleasant musical film ...
 Never too tightly confined by its slender story, An American in Paris skips from love in the moonlight to handsome ballets with the greatest of ease, and Mr. Kelly is always ready, willing, and able to execute a tap dance."
 The Monthly Film Bulletin called it "merely a good musical, far more attractive than most, but considerably less than the material seemed to promise.
 This is due in part to unimaginative use of the Paris settings—a very obvious tourist's view—and to the rather curious way in which the story, after building up interest in Jerry's painting and in his one-man show, simply shelves the whole issue."

 Reviewing the film in 2011, James Berardinelli wrote that it "falls into the category of a weak Oscar winner.
 The movie is enjoyable enough to watch, but it represents a poor choice as the standard-bearer of the 1951 roster ...
 It's a fine, fun film with a lot of great songs and dancing but there's nothing about this production that causes it to stand out when compared to one of dozens of musicals from the era."

-Rotten Tomatoes gives An American in Paris a rating of 95% from 100 reviews.
-The consensus summarizes: "The plot may be problematic, but such concerns are rendered superfluous by Gene Kelly and Leslie Caron's star power, the Gershwins' classic songs, and Vincente Minnelli's colorful, sympathetic direction."
+On review aggregator Rotten Tomatoes, An American in Paris holds a score of 95% based on 101 reviews, with an average rating of 8.1/10.
+The website's critics consensus reads, "The plot may be problematic, but such concerns are rendered superfluous by Gene Kelly and Leslie Caron's star power, the Gershwins' classic songs, and Vincente Minnelli's colorful, sympathetic direction."
+On Metacritic, the film holds a weighted average score of 83 out of 100 based on 18 critics, indicating "universal acclaim".